 However, amid the refined elegance of love, a precise “literary” and “poetic” style emerges almost naturally, restoring an intellectual and cultural dimension to the comedy and conveying the dramatic message to both the hearts and minds of the audience.

-In this representation, there is deliberate “dreaming,” and thus in the dreamlike dialogue between Marilyn and Coco, references to the dramaturgy of “Life is a Dream” by Calderon de la Barca for Pasolini’s ‘Calderon’ and Rosaura’s Dream, leading to Shakespeare’s “A Midsummer Night’s Dream” and Pasolini’s poetic-cinematic work “What are the Clouds”.
+In this production, the characters deliberately “dream,” and so the dreamlike dialogue between Marilyn and Coco powerfully evokes references to the plays “Life Is a Dream” by Calderón de la Barca, through Pasolini’s ‘Calderón’ and “Rosaura’s Dream,” to arrive at “A Midsummer Night’s Dream” with its Shakespearean echoes, and finally to “What Are the Clouds?,” Pasolini’s poetic-cinematic work.

 To reach the “truth” and beauty, one must remain in the human dimension with an exalted gaze toward the Highest.